Master of Business Administration, Cybersecurity

 Sports analytics is transforming the way teams, leagues, players, coaches, referees, and fans perceive and appreciate their favorite pastimes and games, including major team sports such as baseball, basketball, football, soccer, cricket, and rugby, more individualized sports like tennis and golf, and brand-new innovations such as e-sports.
 In this course, students will gain experience in framing analytical questions in sports, discover and evaluate cutting-edge research and findings in sports analytics, develop hands-on skills in using and implementing sports analytics solutions, and learn how to communicate findings to a non-analytical audience in an impactful and actionable way.
 This course culminates in a scholarly sports analytics research paper.

-DATA 6570 Artificial Intelligence Applications 3 Credits
+DATA 6570 Generative AI Applications in Business 3 Credits

 Artificial intelligence is becoming far more prevalent in the business and analytics worlds, yet many analytics professionals are excluded from participating in this new wave because they lack the strong coding foundations that are typically needed to implement this new technology from scratch.
 However, recent advances in AI/ML have coincided with desktop and cloud tools that can be deployed far more easily to generate new models without complicated coding requirements.
 This course will teach students how to discover, use, and daisy-chain such tools to solve real-world business problems in ways that would otherwise be impossible.

-Prerequisite: DATA 6545.
+Prerequisite(s): DATA 6545.

 DATA 6900 Contemporary Topics Seminar 3 Credits

 This course draws from current literature and practice on information systems and/or operations management.
 The topics change from semester to semester, depending on student and faculty interest and may include: project management, e-business, management of science with spreadsheets, e-procurement, executive information systems, and other socioeconomic factors in the use of information technology.
-Previously IS 0585, ISOM 6900.
+Previously ISOM 6900.

 DATA 6990 Independent Study 3 Credits

 This course provides an opportunity for students to complete a project or perform research under the direction of an Information Systems and Operations Management (ISOM) faculty member who has expertise in the topic being investigated.
 Students are expected to complete a significant project or research paper as the primary requirement of this course.
 Enrollment by permission of the ISOM Department Chair only.
-Previously IS 0598, ISOM 6990.
+Previously ISOM 6990.

 DATA 6999 Capstone: Business Analytics Applications 3 Credits

-Prerequisites: 18 or more credits of DATA courses at the 5000-level or higher.
+Prerequisite(s): 18 or more credits of DATA courses at the 5000-level or higher.

 This capstone course for the MS Business Analytics program is to be taken in the last term before graduation.
 The purpose is to apply and integrate knowledge and skills learned in the program (statistics, modeling, data management, data mining, etc.) to a live data analytics project.
 The course is project-based, with students collaborating on their work under the guidance of faculty members.
 Application areas and format of the projects may vary, depending on faculty, dataset, and budget availability.
 However, the work should be rich enough to demonstrate mastery of business modeling and technology, with each student making a unique, demonstrable contribution to completion of the work.
-Previously BA 0590, BUAN 6999.
+Previously BUAN 6999.

 Business

-BUSN 6980 Business Immersion Practicum 1 or 3 Credits
+BUSN 6980 Business Immersion Practicum 1-3 Credits

 This course builds on the in-class lessons covered during the student’s graduate studies by providing the student with an opportunity to apply their academic knowledge to a professional context.
 As such, it is an experiential learning activity.
 Successful completion of the practicum will entitle the student to three credits that count as a graduate-level elective.
 Enrollment open only by permission of the Director of Graduate Programs or designee.
-Previously BU 0501/0591.

 Economics